Dionisiy/CA/functions.md

 ### **Don't Repeat Yourself \(D.R.Y\)**

 he D.R.Y. principle is really important in programming.
 No repeating!

 Any time you find yourself typing the same thing, but modifying only one small part, you can probably use a function.

 The 'small part' that you find yourself modifying will be the parameter.
 And the part that you keep repeating will be the code in the reusable block - the code inside `{ }`

+Sometimes, we just want it to`return` a value.
+We can then use that value \(ie. the output from the function\) in other code.